hramkumar/aws-poc-architectures/aws-poc-decoupled-serverless-architecture.md

 * Select the Lambda function that we created `POC-Lambda-1`
 * Choose Actions, Delete.
 * Confirm your actions and close the dialog box.

+3. Delete the SQS queue.
+* Open the Amazon SQS console.
+* Select the queue that you created in this exercise.
+* Choose Delete and confirm your actions.

-3. Delete the API that you created.
+4. Delete the API that you created.
 * Open the API Gateway console.
 * Select `POC-API`.
 * Choose Actions, Delete.